 - Any cannabis-related paraphernalia

-The consequences can be catastrophic.
-Brittney Griner's arrest in Russia for cannabis cartridges demonstrates how seriously some countries treat these offenses.
-No vaping session is worth years in foreign prison.
+The consequences can ruin your life.
+Remember Brittney Griner's arrest in Russia for cannabis cartridges.
+Some countries take this seriously in ways that seem extreme.
+No vape is worth years in foreign prison.

-Clean your devices thoroughly before traveling to remove any trace residue if you've ever used them with cannabis products.
+Clean your devices thoroughly before traveling if you've ever used them with cannabis products.
+Remove all residue.

 At Your Destination